Natharam/StoryApp/README.md

 # StoryApp
-A NodeJs App to create sotries.
+A MERN stack App to create sotries.